 Outpatient behavioral health (adolescent and adult community outpatient clinic)

 Substance use treatment center (inpatient and outpatient addiction consults)

-In addition to clinical rotations, the PA fellow will engage in the didactic curriculum including supervision, lectures on psychiatric medications, journal club, preparing and providing select lectures on behavioral health topics to Pacific University’s School of PA Studies students, and grand rounds.
+In addition to clinical experiential rotations, the PA fellow will engage in the didactic curriculum including collaborative supervision practices, psychiatric medications, evidence-based medicine journal club, preparing and providing select lectures on behavioral health topics to Pacific University’s graduate students, and grand rounds.

-- The postgraduate fellowship starts on September 1, 2021
+- The postgraduate fellowship starts on September 1 each year

 - A DEA license must be obtained within the first 90 days of the start of the program

 - Graduate from a PA program accredited by the Accreditation Review Commission on the Education for the Physician Assistant (ARC-PA)